 Sort the generation profile in ascending order to produce the current generation duration curve.

-Calculate the Committed Generation Capacity by:
+The Committed Generation Capacity will be calculated as follows:

 Take the generation profile determined in Paragraph 2.4(a)(ii).

-Add the Maximum Export Capacity (expressed as a negative value) of Inflight Generation Acceptances and the Largest Inflight Generation Offers, plus the Other Inflight Generation Offers multiplied by the Generation Coincidence Factor.
+Add the Maximum Export Capacity (expressed as a negative value) of Inflight Generation Acceptances and the Largest Inflight Generation Offers, plus the Other Inflight Generation Offers multiplied by the Generation Confidence Factor.

-Add the Maximum Export Capacity (expressed as a negative value) of the new connection for which the Curtailment Limit is being calculated.
+Add the Maximum Export Capacity (expressed as a negative value) of the connection for which the Curtailment Limit is being calculated.

 The sum of (i) to (iii) above is then divided by the Network Asset Generation Capacity to represent it as a percentage of the firm capacity of the asset.